abdulnad/BluePuzzlesApplication/README.md

 ## **Game Select**

 The Game Select Screen has 6 options to play 6 different puzzles games.
 When hovered over them, they show instructions on how to play as well as pictures of their respective icons.
+Each game has a timer as well.

 ![GameSelectGIF](https://media.giphy.com/media/NZhvvL0MF59Dip507W/giphy.gif)